Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 23rd in baseball in home runs given up (179 total, 1.3 per game).
+- Royals pitchers combine to rank 24th in baseball in home runs allowed (182 total, 1.3 per game).

-- The righty's most recent time out was on Saturday, Aug.
-26 against the Seattle Mariners, when he threw four innings, surrendering four earned runs while giving up nine hits.
+- His last appearance came on Saturday against the Boston Red Sox, when the righty threw eight innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.